 DAY 2

-The next morning, feeling a little jet-lagged yet frisky, I set off with the gay company Classic Cape Tours to the Cape Peninsula, The Cape of Good Hope and Cape Point.
+The next morning, feeling a little jet-lagged yet frisky, I set off to the Cape Peninsula, The Cape of Good Hope and Cape Point.

 We went via the picturesque villages of Fish Hoek and Simon's Town the main naval port.
 Cape Point is stunning and feels like the complete bottom of the world, but I was even more intrigued by the wild ostriches running around and the wild baboons that jumped on top of the car in front of us.